 Ring terminals are used to connect wires to a connection point by fitting the open face of the terminal over a stud.
-They create a solid connection as the ring that is fitted over the stud cannot come loose or fall off.
+These wire connectors create a solid connection as the ring that is fitted over the stud cannot come loose or fall off.
+These types of crimp connectors are built for long-term use.
 This removes the possibility of the ring terminal disconnecting.
 They are widely known for the semi-permanent connections that they create.
 To make ring terminals even better, they can easily be used with two or more wires depending on the application.
-Ring terminals are the most secure type of tongue style terminal available and are commonly chosen for their durability, ease of use, and longevity in tough conditions.
+Ring terminals are the most secure type of crimp connectors available and are commonly chosen for their durability, ease of use, and longevity in tough conditions.

 "Ring terminals are the most secure type of tongue style terminal available."